pyotrr-politics/pyotrr-politics.github.io/index.md

 #### Shift-Share in Political Science
 I review the use of shift-share designs in political science and make comments.
 [Paper](http://pyotrr-politics.github.io/assets/files/shiftshare.pdf)

+## Work in Progress

+#### Information Aggregation in Condorcet Jury Models
+I refine and extend the unifying function approach in McLennan (1998) to more general settings.

 ## Dormant Papers
 #### A Model of the Chip War